mcanthony/asmjit/README.md

 Introduction
 ------------

 AsmJit is a complete JIT and remote assembler for C++ language.
 It can generate native code for x86 and x64 architectures and supports the whole x86/x64 instruction set - from legacy MMX to the newest AVX2.
-It has a type-safe API that allows C++ compiler to do a semantic checks at compile-time even before the assembled code is generated or run.
+It has a type-safe API that allows C++ compiler to do semantic checks at compile-time even before the assembled code is generated or run.

 AsmJit is not a virtual machine nor tries to be.
 It's a tool that can be used to encode instructions into their machine code representations and tries to make such process easy and fun.
 AsmJit has been used so far in software encryption, image/sound processing, emulators and as a JIT backend in virtual machines.

 Features
 --------

-  * Complete x86/x64 instruction set - MMX, SSE, AVX, BMI, XOP, FMA...,
+  * Complete x86/x64 instruction set - MMX, SSEx, AVX1/2, BMI, XOP, FMA3, FMA4, and AVX-512
-  * Low-level and high-level code generation,
+  * Low-level and high-level code generation
-  * Built-in CPU detection,
+  * Built-in CPU detection
-  * Virtual Memory management,
+  * Virtual Memory management
-  * Pretty logging and error handling,
+  * Pretty logging and error handling
-  * Small and embeddable, around 150-200kB compiled,
+  * Small and embeddable, around 150-200kB compiled
-  * Zero dependencies, not even STL or RTTI.
+  * Zero dependencies, not even STL or RTTI

 Supported Environments
 ----------------------

 ### Operating Systems

-  * BSDs
+  * BSDs (not tested regularly)
-  * Linux
+  * Linux (tested by Travis-CI)
-  * Mac
+  * Mac (tested by Travis-CI)
-  * Windows
+  * Windows (tested manually)

 ### C++ Compilers

-  * BorlandC++
+  * BorlandC++ (not tested regularly)
-  * Clang (Travis-CI)
+  * CLang (tested by Travis-CI)
-  * Gcc (Travis-CI)
+  * GCC (tested by Travis-CI)
-  * MinGW
+  * MinGW (tested manually)
-  * MSVC
+  * MSVC (tested manually)
-  * Other compilers require testing and support in `asmjit/build.h` header
+  * Other compilers require some testing and support in `asmjit/build.h` header

 ### Backends

-  * X86
+  * X86 (tested by Travis-CI)
-  * X64
+  * X64 (tested by Travis-CI)

 Project Organization
 --------------------